ZXP-S-works/SE2-equivariant-grasp-learning/README.md

 To visualize the simulation and the policy learning, set --render=t.

-To load the trained model and visualize the learned policy:
+To load the trained model and visualize the learned policy, you can run the following code:
 ```bash
 python3 ./scripts/main.py
 --log_pre="PATH_TO_SAVE_THE_LOG"